benashford/rs-es/README.md

 ### Some, non-exhaustive, specific TODOs

-1. Add bit to README detailing how to read results.
 2. Break up operations/mod.rs
 3. Run rustdoc and host the documentation somewhere useful
 4. Scan and scroll